isene/T-REX/README.md

 ## Copy/Paste to/from X
 You can paste numbers directly to the x register the normal way (middle mouse button or Shift+Insert).
-You can copy/yank the number in the x register by pressing "y" to paste in into other applications.
+You can copy/yank the number in the x register by pressing "y" to paste in into other applications (needs "xclip" installed).

 ## Screencast